laparcela/Milpa_Grasshopper/README.md

+Supplementary Table 1 summarized the evidence supporting the paper "Coexisting with the milpa grasshopper in a changing territory" by Mariana Benitez, Pamela Fuentes Martínez, Camile Jahel, Diana Lopez-Cobos and Elodie Valette.
+This article was prepared between 2024 and 2025 at the Institute of Ecology (UNAM) and at CIRAD.
+For further information, please contact Mariana Benitez at mbenitez@iecologia.unam.mx

+The file is organized in three sections:
-Supplementary Table 1 contains three sections: 1) the nodes that constitute the network model, with their description and classification, 2) all the interactions that constitute the network model, with their supporting evidence and corresponding references, and 3) a list of the complete references used as evidence to support the network.
+1) A list of the nodes that constitute the network model presented in the paper, with their description and classification
+2) A list of all the interactions that constitute the network model, with their supporting evidence and corresponding references
+3) A list of the complete references used as evidence to support the network.